StyXman/ayrton/doc/source/index.rst

     ``stderr`` attributes.
 You can also use commands as booleans in conditions to ``if``, ``while``, etc: ``if ls(): then echo ("yes!")``.

+Commands with dots are supported
+    You can call `foo.py()`, no extra work needed.

 ``ayrton`` for Shell Scripters
 ==============================